e-alfred/ocdownloader/README.md

 (formerly) Xavier Beurois

 ## Releases notes
+### v1.5.4
+- Dutch translation (thanks to @msberends)
+- Allow setting a custom filename after downloading for HTTP/FTP
+- Truncate filenames if URL contains parameters after filename (thanks @Loki3000)
+- Show tooltip if filename is too long for downloaded items table (thanks @Loki3000)
+- Add fields for custom referer and user agent if using HTTP/FTP for download
 ### v1.5.3 (thanks @Nibbels)
 - Some changes within design and site unlocks for CURL-Users
 ### v1.5.2 (thanks @Nibbels)